-Predictably, America’s Islamic lobby was quick to object.
-"We have to isolate these individuals because there is nothing in the Koran or the Islamic faith that encourages people to be cruel or to be vicious or to be criminal,” said Nihad Awad, executive director of the Council on American-Islamic Relations.
+Predictably, America’s Islamic lobby was quick to object to Bush’s comment.
+“We have to isolate these individuals because there is nothing in the Qur'an or the Islamic faith that encourages people to be cruel or to be vicious or to be criminal,” said Nihad Awad, executive director of the Council on American-Islamic Relations.
 “Muslims worldwide know that for sure.”

 In a recent article in Jurist, Ali Khan of the Washburn University School of Law echoed Awad.
 “It is becoming fashionable for elected officials in the Anglo-American world, notably in the United States and the United Kingdom, to employ abusive language involving Islam,” he wrote.
 “Phrases such as ‘Islamic terrorism,’ ‘totalitarian Islam,’ ‘crimes of Islam,’ and ‘Islamic fascism’ are freely used, with sadist disrespect, to condemn real and imagined terrorists who practice the faith of Islam.”

 Is it possible, then, that by equating the doctrine and practice of Islam with the acts of a radicalized few, President Bush is blurring these lines?

 Not according to Daniel Pipes, historian of Islam and director of the Middle East Forum.
 The President, he says, is “identifying not Islam the religion, but a radical form of Islam.”
 Indeed, how many times have we heard presidential speeches laced with language about the “religion of peace” and our commonality as “people of the book”?
 Such language allows Awad and Khan to take comfort in the knowledge that Islam is good, but that terrorism – which doesn’t in any way represent Islam – is bad.